Research

 Broadly, my research focuses on utilizing ecological principles like species interactions, recruitment, and stress alleviation to optimize coastal restoration through a variety of experimental field techniques and computational analyses.

-Facilitating Foundation Species Restoration
+Facilitation and Foundation Species Restoration

 Mussel Reef Restoration